 The LLC is a hybrid of both partnership and corporate structures, protecting LLC members from the debts incurred by the entity and separating the rights of its members and that of the LLC.

 An LLC requires minimal corporate formation requirements and a fast registration procedure.
 There may be incorporated as a single-member LLCs, and there are no company structure requirements for its management, nor are there provisions for company meetings, directors, secretary, or capital.
 Its operating agreement may be arranged by its members according to their needs.

-The Marshall Islands LLC is an excellent entity for movable and immovable assets holding, asset protection, investment funds and international structures.
+A Marshall Islands LLC is generally used for movable and immovable assets holding, especially vessels.